DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

-= 6.0.0 =
+= 6.1.0 =
-New: Custom Plugin Cards!
-Now you can list third-party plugins alongside Plugin Info Card.
-New margin controls for the main card block/shortcode.
-Numerous other enhancements.
+New: GitHub Info Cards!
+Display your favorite GitHub repos in beautiful card format.
+This must be enabled through new admin panel settings.